 Internally, an Anglican query is represented by a computation in continuation passing style (CPS) [1].
-The Anglican 'compiler', represented by a set of functions in the anglican.trap namespace, accepts a Clojure subset and transforms it into a variant of CPS representation, which allows inference algorithms to intervene in the execution flow at probabilistic checkpoints 1.
+The Anglican 'compiler' accepts a Clojure subset and transforms it into a variant of CPS representation, which allows inference algorithms to intervene in the execution flow at probabilistic checkpoints .
 The available inference algorithms include the Particle Cascade [15], Lightweight Metropolis-Hastings [29], Iterative Conditional Sequential Monte-Carlo (Particle Gibbs) [31], and others.
 Inference on Anglican queries generates a lazy sequence of samples, which can be processed asynchronously in Clojure for analysis, integration, and decision making.